lucaspetti/profile_data_api/README.md

 # Profile Data API

-A simple Django app using the Rest Framework to retrieve data for my online profile.
+A Django app using the Rest Framework made to retrieve and manage data for an online profile.

 ### Setup